Gaza Rescuers Say Israeli Air Strike Kills 7 Children From One Family - UrduPoint

 Bassal said the strike injured 15 other people.

+Israel in early October began a major military operation in Gaza's north, which it said aimed to prevent Hamas from regrouping there.

-Amid the ongoing violence, the United States, Egypt, and Qatar are engaged in renewed negotiations to halt the war.
+Amid the ongoing violence, the United States, Egypt, and Qatar are engaged in renewed negotiations to halt the war and secure the release of dozens of hostages still held by militants in Gaza.

 On Tuesday, the United States expressed "cautious optimism" about the prospects of reaching a ceasefire in Gaza.

-The war was sparked on October 7, 2023, which resulted in the deaths of 1,208 people, most of them civilians.
+The war was sparked by an unprecedented Hamas attack on Israel on October 7, 2023, which resulted in the deaths of 1,208 people, most of them civilians, according to an AFP tally based on official Israeli figures.

+Hamas militants also took 251 hostages, of whom 96 remain in Gaza, including 34 the Israeli military says are dead.

 Recent Stories